Gamerooni/Unforgiving-Parasites/README.md

   - build script to make it into FOMOD
     - with script sources and MO files as options
 - Documentation about what this mod does somewhere (maybe as a nexus page or GH wiki?)

+### Maybe
+- Implement the whole cure thing into UD (i.e. having a certain item will make minigames easier and decrease the likelihood of some events)
+  - probably as a modifier
+- Implement the retaliation thing into UD as well
+  - probably as a modifier
+  - definitely add ways for it to have custom dialogue and/or custom messages
+  - maybe tie it into the cure mechanic
+- Add an option for the Loot Item modifier in UD to equip the item onto the player (e.g. you could have it give you skooma)
+  - not sure if this exists yet, but add something like Midas and make it give items instead of gold
+    - probably overhaul Midas to do that instead

 ## Attributions and Credits